-Parrots eat a small piece or two before dropping their food.
+Parrots eat a small piece before dropping their food.
 This behavior’s confusing because it takes time and effort to forage these valuable resources in their native habitats.

-According to Safring News, researchers observed Cedar Waxwings handling various berries in these sizes:
+According to Safring News, Cedar Waxwings were observed handling berries in the following sizes:

-It’s easy for parrots to drop large fruits and vegetables because they can’t get a good enough grip on their food.
+It’s easy for parrots to drop large fruits and vegetables because they can’t get enough grip on their food.

-Smaller parrots are more likely to make a mess than larger parrots with bigger claws.
+Smaller parrots are likelier to make a mess than larger parrots with bigger claws.
 Also, tiny seeds and nuts are more difficult to hold.

 Accidental waste occurs more often in the wild when individuals forage in larger groups.

-If your parrot experiences disturbance while eating, it’ll drop its food due to being startled.
+If a parrot experiences disturbance while eating, it’ll drop its food due to being startled.
 This involuntary action is a response to factors like:

-If you don’t keep your parrot in a cage, it may swoop down and pick the food back up.
+If you don’t keep a parrot in a cage, it may swoop and pick the food back up.
 However, it’s up to owners to hand the parrots any food that they’ve dropped in captivity.

-If your parrot’s unfamiliar with the foods you feed it, it’s more likely to drop them.
+If a parrot’s unfamiliar with the foods you offer, it’s more likely to drop them.

 According to Emu–Austral Ornithology, grey-headed parrots feed on specific trees.
 Food competition is low as they’re specialist feeders, suggesting grey-headed parrots prefer familiar foods.

-Parrots don’t like the taste of all foods, so they drop them on the floor to reject them.
-If your parrot does this more often with certain foods, feed it something else.
+Parrots dislike the taste of all foods, so they drop them on the floor to reject them.
+If a parrot does this more often with certain foods, try feeding it something else.

 Parrots will drop their food if it’s compromised in one of these ways:

-Being picky enables parrots to save room for the vitamins and minerals they need the most.
-They’re also more likely to drop or throw food that serves no nutritional purpose.
+Being picky enables parrots to save room for the most nutritious foods.
+Birds are also more likely to drop or throw food that serves no nutritional purpose.

-Because scientists and researchers are uncertain about why parrots drop and waste food, it’s theorized that doing so benefits other animals in the ecosystem.
+Because scientists are uncertain about why parrots drop and waste food, it’s theorized that doing so benefits other animals in the ecosystem.

-Dropped fruits and seeds become available for animals that remain on the ground to eat.
+Dropped fruits and seeds become available for animals on the ground to eat.
 Parrots act as secondary dispersers, increasing the dispersal methods available for each plant.

-However, scientists don’t know how many animals consume wasted food, so this is only a theory.
+However, we don’t know how many animals consume wasted food, so this is only a theory.

-Some parrots enjoy flinging their food into the air and treat this behavior as a fun game.
+Some parrots enjoy flinging their food into the air, treating this behavior as a fun game.